j-505/JonathanFlores.github.io/index.md

 </p>

  This analysis helped me prepare the geometry for a connecting rod that is part of a piston engine which connects the piston to the crankshaft.
   Once the geometry is established the element type and material properties have to be established.
+The meshing can be created.
 The meshing is probably the most important part of the analysis.
 Meshing allows us to create a mesh of grid points or "nodes" and the finite element mesh is generated using a tetrahedral mesh type as seen in the image above.